-Best Types of Meditation for Fertility, Pregnancy, And Labor
+Best Types of Meditation for Fertility, Pregnancy, And Labour

-*For scripts to all these meditation techniques, refer to our homepage.
+*For scripts to all these meditation techniques, refer to our main menu.
 You might also like to try couples meditation exercises.

-The best type of meditation for pregnancy is breathing meditation (or, at least, this is the best technique for beginners).
+The best meditation for fertility and pregnancy pains is breathing meditation.
+Or, at least, this is the best technique for beginners.

 Breathing techniques are always the best place to start any kind of mindfulness practice.
 Why?
 Because they are safe and easy, and they have a profound effect on both the body and the mind.